Camp Lejeune Birth Defects

 The ATSDR study suggests that different problems are linked to which chemical(s) the mother was exposed to and at what point during the pregnancy the exposure occurred.

-To follow are highlights of the ATSDR’s findings:
+To follow are highlights of ATSDR’s findings:

 • Benzene: Women exposed in the first trimester were more likely to have a child with NTDs